-Lulu’s been around for a long time now.
-We’ve helped authors, artists, entrepreneurs, and educators all over the world create a staggering variety of books.
+Well, we’re not a woman’s clothing line or a singer.
+What we are is a book printing company.
+We’ve helped authors, artists, creators, entrepreneurs, and educators all over the world create a staggering variety of books.

 What Is Lulu?

 Lulu is a self-publishing, print-on-demand company offering printing and fulfillment of books and calendars.
 More than just printing your book, we also have an online bookstore where you can sell your books and a Global Distribution network connected to Amazon, Ingram, and more.

 Now, you could probably replace ‘Lulu’ in the above paragraph with the name of a variety of new self-publishing companies.
 Some follow the DIY model we use, others offer a variety of services like typesetting, editing, cover design, and more.
 You can find self-publishing, assisted-publishing, hybrid-publishing… I would run out of hyphens if I kept going.

 So what sets Lulu apart?